 The Niskanen Center, a nonpartisan think tank and advocacy organization that works to promote an open society, is seeking a Government Affairs and Law Fellow.
-The fellow would further develop Niskanen’s portfolio of research, policy, and government affairs with specific regards to FERC’s natural gas pipeline authorization process, and other public interest issues.
-The ideal individual will have experience with research and policy change, and will be responsible for developing policy reports, comment letters, regulatory proposals, testimony, speeches, or commentary.
+The goal of the Fellowship is to elevate the Niskanen Center’s growing body of work in transmission and natural gas pipeline policy on the Hill, with FERC and DOE, and within the field.
+The ideal individual will have experience with research and policy change, and will be responsible for developing policy reports, comment letters, regulatory proposals, testimony, speeches, or commentary in collaboration with Niskanen’s experts.
 Responsibilities also frequently include briefing allies, building coalitions with new partners, and directing outreach to regulators and legislators or their staff.

-The fellow will report to Niskanen’s Chief Counsel, Senior Staff Attorney, and Director of Governmental Affairs.
-With the supervision and guidance of senior staff, the fellow will assume substantial responsibilities, including:
+The Fellow will report to the Vice President of Government Affairs, in close consultation with the Chief Counsel and Deputy Chief Counsel.
+With the supervision and guidance of senior staff, the Fellow will assume substantial responsibilities, including:

-- Develop and disseminate policy and commentaries to the Hill, media, coalitions, and the broader public recommending initiatives that improve the FERC process;
+- Develop and disseminate policy and commentaries to the Hill, media, coalitions, and the broader public recommending initiatives that improve energy infrastructure authorization processes, especially at FERC;

-- Develop and coordinate external relationships and partnerships, including with landowners directly impacted by pipelines;
+- Develop and coordinate external relationships and partnerships, including with landowners directly impacted by pipelines and transmission projects;

-- Conducting research, writing, and collaboration across all substantive Niskanen litigation issues; and
+- Conduct research, writing, and collaboration across issues related to pipeline and transmission projects; and

-- Coordinating with research associates, paralegals, and/or interns related to specific cases (but not formally supervising them).
+- Coordinate with research associates, paralegals, and/or interns related to specific cases and policies (but not formally supervise them).

 Qualifications and Skills

-- A J.D. degree with at least 2 years of Hill or federal policy experience;
+- At least 2 years of Hill or federal policy experience;

 - Bar membership preferred, but not required;